"The poor you shall always have among you . . "

 Building Long Term Relationships

-From the individual to their family to the community we come alongside the widows, their orphans, their local schools, their villages, providing agriculture, school fees, textbooks, supplies, water wells, latrines, medical assistance, and the Word of God.
+From the individual to their family to the community we come alongside the widows, their orphans, their local schools, their villages, developing agriculture and other income-generating projects, providing scholarships and other educations assistance, deep clean water wells, latrines, medical assistance, and the Word of God.

 501(c)3 Tax-Exempt Organization, Registered NGO Uganda

 Since 1998, the Thomas Family has supported the work of missions in Uganda.
 After a first time short-term missions trip in 2010 to visit what they thought they had been supporting all these years through other organizations, it became apparent that there was a huge gap in both evangelism and mercy to the underserved - women and older children.
 Corruption was rampant, false pastors, churches, and congregations and sponsored children whereabouts unknown - but our God is Sovereign!
 We did not stop and give up.
 Instead we kept going back year after year increasing our involvement directly with the local people and listening to their life stories.
 The extreme poverty, lack of food security, health care or useful education gave birth to Thomas Charities.
 In October of 2012 Thomas Charities became a 501(c)3 Tax-Exempt Organization.
 What began with simple Bible teachings under a Mango tree and a $15 grant for a villager to buy some traditional bee hives, the missions work has now expanded to the development of several agricultural initiatives, organization of mobile medical clinics, increased educational support to fatherless children and now provides Christian Education, Community Farms, Literacy Programs and Health Education in the rural areas of East Africa.
 In all we do, we teach the Word of God, the Hope of Christ, and Biblical principles.
 Thomas Charities comes alongside and partners with local communities and their officials to assess quality of life issues.